imixs/imixs-cloud/README.md

 At the end the init command will give a install guide how to install the commandline tool `kubectl` on your host and how to setup worker nodes.

-Now you can setup the [Calico](https://docs.projectcalico.org/) Network interface.
+Next you can setup the [Calico](https://docs.projectcalico.org/) Network interface.
 The cluster network is needed for the internal communication between your cluster nodes.

 Download and deploy the calico.yaml file from [here](https://docs.projectcalico.org/manifests/calico.yaml).